AngleProtocol/angle-core/README.md

 ## Bug Bounty

 At Angle, we consider the security of our systems a top priority.
-But even putting top priority status and maximum effort, there is still possibility that vulnerabilities can exist.
+But even putting top priority status and maximum effort, there is still possibility that vulnerabilities exist.

 We have therefore setup a bug bounty program with the help of Immunefi.
 The Angle Protocol bug bounty program is focused around our smart contracts with a primary interest in the prevention of: